sassoftware/dpmm/README.md

 - PrivBayesGM (Private Bayesian Network Generative Model)
 - MSTGM (Minimum Spanning Tree Generative Model)

-### What's New

-- Added unit tests for AIMGM, PrivBayesGM, and MSTGM.
-- Improved the deterministic behavior of models when setting random states.
-- Enhanced the serialization and deserialization process for models.

 ### Prerequisites

 - Python 3.11 or higher